gbaligh/evspot/README.md

 - interface: Local interface to listen to.

 # Compilation
-- just run `make` for release version
+- Just run `make` for release version
 - When compiled with `make debug`, a test version is generated witch use a pcap file under `/tmp/evspot.pcap` as input.

 # Execute
-`sudo evspot` is the way to execute the program, no argument supproted yet.
+`sudo ./evspot` is the way to execute the program, no argument supproted yet.

 # Todo
+- Stack Communication Layer: The way to pass packet between stakc layer (upper -> lower and lower -> upper)
+- Application Stack Registration: Permit an application to register it's handler into a stack when packet is received.
+- Multi-stack supprot: Support of RAW SOCKET, NFQUEUE and PCAP.
+- TUN : Use TUN/TAP interface to route packet.
+- ConnTrack: Connection tracking module.
+- Host: Host module.
+- DNS: DNS server/relay module.
+- HTTP server: To Redirect client.